 The Sleath Lowrey Scholarship has been awarded since 1989 and is part of the broader award network called the Acclaim Awards.
 The Rotary Club of Cheltenham sponsors this award annually at a competition of the highest quality classical singing students who are also Australian Citizens.
-Applicants will be shortlisted, and those progressing to the next round will be asked to attend an audition between 12-3PM on Monday 25th September 2017.
+Applicants will be shortlisted, and those progressing to the next round will be asked to attend an audition between 12-3PM on Monday 24th September 2018.

 Students shortlisted for this award will also be considered for the Harold Fisher Memorial Opera Scholarship, offered by B'Nai B'rith Victoria.
 The late Harold Fisher was a long-standing member of B'nai B'rith and a Past President of District 21 – Australia/New Zealand.
 One of his greatest passions was opera.
 After his death, B'nai B'rith Victoria decided to honour his memory by establishing a scholarship for a classical music student at the Faculty.
 The scholarship is awarded to enable the recipient to further their training in Opera.
 Applicants will be shortlisted, and those progressing to the next round will be asked to attend an audition between 12-3PM on Monday 24th September 2018 (the same audition as above).

 Open and closing dates

 Applications are now closed for 2017 and will next open in July 2018.

 This scholarship is open for award to undergraduate honours or higher level classical singing music students enrolled in the Faculty.
 Applicants must be Australian Citizens.